You are here

 Management of medical treatment needs

-A medical management rehabilitation plan may be indicated in cases of severe injury, complex multiple injuries or where a person requires support to coordinate their medical treatment program or self care activities.
+A medical management rehabilitation plan may be indicated in cases of severe injury, complex multiple injuries or where a person requires support to coordinate their medical treatment program or clinical self-care activities.
 Support for clients with psychological illness should be given particular consideration.

-The Safety, Rehabilitation and Compensation Act 1988 (SRCA) and the Military Rehabilitation and Compensation Act 2004 (MRCA) include provisions to engage a rehabilitation service provider to help the client access and coordinate their treatment needs.
+The Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) and the Military Rehabilitation and Compensation Act 2004 (MRCA) include provisions to engage a rehabilitation service provider to help the client access and coordinate their treatment needs.

 A rehabilitation service provider can be contracted to connect with the client and the client's various medical and allied health practitioners and to support them navigate through their medical appointments, treatment regimes, medical information, self care needs, requirement for aids/appliances and other related activities.

 Medical management rehabilitation is provided as an adjunct to medical treatment.
 It cannot be used to provide treatment or to meet the costs of medical care, including nursing care.
-The role of the rehabilitation provider is not to provide medical advice, but to support the client to remain on-track, and progress their treatment.
-The aim of this approach is to support a client in recovering their physical and/or mental health and independence as fully as possible.
-Self management of medical treatment needs, where this is possible and appropriate, would be the ultimate goal of a medical management plan.
+The role of the rehabilitation provider is not to provide medical advice, but to support the client to remain on-track, in continuing to access treatment.

 Such a rehabilitation intervention can involve an intensive case management approach, including regular contact and follow-up with the client and their treating practitioner or team of practitioners, by a rehabilitation provider with appropriate skills and experience in working with clients in this way.
 The intervention can be developed as part of a stand-alone rehabilitation plan, or incorporated into a more integrated whole of person rehabilitation plan which could also address the client's psychosocial and vocational needs.
 Where this occurs, the medical management and psychosocial rehabilitation interventions can be paid as third party costs under the person's non return to work or return to work (vocational rehabilitation) plan.

-Medical management rehabilitation can also help to support a client to follow appropriate medical guidelines and restrictions and promote effective management of their medical needs in their home, community or workplace.
+Medical management rehabilitation can also help to support a client to seek further information about medical guidelines and restrictions relevant to their accepted conditions, which will assist in promoting effective management of their medical needs in their home, community or workplace.